-Opinions Issued in Response to Questions from Industry & Public
+Opinions Issued In Response To Questions From Industry & Public February 2006 Through April 2016

 These opinions are advisory guidelines intended to inform the public and the regulated community of the department’s position and to facilitate voluntary compliance.
 They are not binding on the department or any other law enforcement agency, and should not be relied on as authority in support of or defense against any enforcement action.
 They are subject to modification at the department’s discretion.